nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 ICMP AT commands
 ****************

-The following proprietary ICMP AT commands are used in this sample:
+The following proprietary ICMP AT commands are used in this application:

 * AT#XPING=<addr>,<length>,<timeout>[,<count>[,<interval>]]

 GPS AT Commands
 ***************

-The following proprietary GPS AT commands are used in this sample:
+The following proprietary GPS AT commands are used in this application:

 * AT#XGPS=<op>[,<mask>]